 Some bereaved people have difficulty being with others.
 Small talk seems trivial.
 Many cry unexpectedly or are irritable.
 Some feel embarrassed about the emotions they have, and sometimes feel like they “should be feeling better by now.”

-In addition, almost all bereaved people feel angry at some point during their grief process.
+In addition, almost all bereaved people feel angry at some as they grieve.
 They may feel angry at themselves, at their family and friends, and even at God for letting their loved one die.

-Over time, however, there is a growing acceptance and a reawakening.
-Energy and hope begin to return.
-Many are able to define what is meaningful to them and find confidence in acquiring skills to accomplish tasks previously performed by their loved ones.
+Over time, however, they experience a growing acceptance and reawakening.
+Energy and hope begin to return as survivors begin to define (or redefine) what is meaningful to them and find confidence in acquiring new skills and confidence.
 Old relationships are restored; new ones are formed.

-All these feelings are a part of the grieving process and are normal.
+All these feelings are a normal part of the grieving process.
 Even though they are painful to experience, they need to be expressed in order to move forward in life.
-The grieving process allows people to grow in ways they could not imagine at the beginning of the process.
+The grieving process allows people to grow in ways they could not imagine when they started on the journey.